James Nelson (cricketer)

 James Archibald Nelson (27 August 1873 – 1 June 1950) was a New Zealand cricketer.
 He played one first-class match for Otago in 1914/15.

-McCarron was born at Christchurch in 1873, the son of John and Margaret Nelson.
+Nelson was born in Christchurch in 1873, the son of John and Margaret Nelson.
 His only senior cricket match was a fixture between Otago and Southland in February 1915.
 He scored five runs in his only innings and did not bowl during the match.

 Professionally Nelson worked as a police officer.
-In club cricket he played for the West Christchurch club as a bowler between 1915/16 and 1917/18, playing at a time when many younger players had joined the war effort.
+In club cricket, he played for the West Christchurch club as a bowler between 1915/16 and 1917/18, playing at a time when many younger players had joined the war effort.

 Nelson died at Christchurch in 1950.
 He was aged 76.